jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 alright so was able to take a picture, but can't stop the preview, the 10 second time out isn't working

+1:37 PM

+That seems to be working now... ugh...
+I can't film this "debut" video with that LCD gap, need to design/print a small piece.

+1:45 PM

+A 2 min print nice, hopefully I don't bend it too bad while trying to get it off the bed

+ahh damn the dimensions were too small for my nozel I guess, it still printed something but missing the lip

+1:54 PM

+gonna verify the software is solid before I leave (can take photos)

+1:55 PM

+ooh...
+I almost forgot to re-add the systemd boot script lol that would have been bad

+2:01 PM

+the images are blurry, probably because slow shutter speed

+oh man... that's what it needs, to be able to set those values in a menu

+with the zoom pan crop, I'm seeing it now what I need to make

+this code is still buggy but it works/can fix itself

+when you take a photo it doesn't pause the live preview/too slow

 ---